 Commission staff clarification:

 The purpose of defining “small business” is to support program D2D option designs that would elect to target a “small business” segment.
 This definition, once adopted, can be used in PA submittals to Commission staff for review and approval of D2D options which use the “small business” designation for identification of a class of customers eligible for D2D treatment.
 This designation will only be one aspect of the eligibility for D2D treatment within a program with an approved D2D option; all the other requirements set forth in E-4818 OP 18, listed above, also apply.
-However, Commission staff anticipates that D2D treatment proposals for programs targeting small business will likely gain approval swiftly and without difficulty pending a small business definition that meets the Commission staff understanding of underserved (or slow to pursue equipment upgrades) portion of the nonresidential market.
+However, Commission staff anticipates that D2D treatment proposals for programs targeting small business will likely gain approval swiftly and without difficulty pending a small business definition that meets the Commission staff understanding of small business (as defined in Task 4).

 Clarification – do we have a working definition of “underserved”?
 What qualifies as underserved?
 [No specific definition] The idea is based on low participation of market in existing programs; other characteristics include access to capital.
 “Underserved” has not been used in our previous discussions of small business definition.
 (Made edits to remove “underserved” from the clarification language)